DiegoAchurra/Toku/README.md

 This repository contains a **Superhero Battle Simulator** built using the [Superhero API](https://www.superheroapi.com/) to simulate battles between randomly chosen heroes and villains.
 This project was developed based on the instructions outlined in the **"Pelea de personajes"** PDF document, which required simulating battles between randomly generated teams.

+### Notes for Reviewers:

+- **Quick Test**: For a fast evaluation, a script named `TestScript.py` is included.
+This can be executed on any machine with Python installed and the `requests` library.
+It provides a console-based battle simulation, allowing you to test the core logic without needing to deploy the full web application.

+- **Web App**: The project has also been deployed to Azure Web App Service, providing an accessible version that doesn't require cloning the repository.
+Please note, as this is a session-based project without a database, data is temporarily handled in the browser session and resets with each new session.

+- **Local Deployment**: If you'd like to run this project locally, please reach out to me at achurradiego@gmail.com for the `.env` file.
+This file includes the Django Secret Key and SMTP credentials necessary for email handling.
+Once you have the file, the project can be set up and tested on your local environment.

 ## Features

 - **Team Generation**: The simulator randomly selects two teams of 5 characters, with no repeating IDs, and ensures that each team is either good or bad based on the majority alignment of its members.